coop152/obsidian-vaults/Year 3/Second Semester/Intro to Spanish/Phrases to remember.md

 | Rochdale está al norte de Manchester                 | Rochdale is to the north of Manchester                   |
 | Vivo en Fallowfield, al sur del centro de Manchester | I live in Fallowfield, south of the center of Manchester |
 e.g.
 My name is Kyle, and I'm 21 years old.
 I study computer science at the University of Manchester.
-I'm English, and I'm from Rochdale, al norte de Manchester.
-I live in Fallowfield,
+I'm English, and I'm from Rochdale, in England.
+I live in Fallowfield, south of Manchester city centre.